 Workshops by The Masters of the Celtic Harp

 William has been doing workshops and classes throughout the United States and Scotland for more than a decade.
-He does a number of week-long summer schools, like Swannanoa, each year besides teaching at harp conferences and in private settings.
+He does a number of week-long summer schools, like Swannanoa, each year besides teaching at harp conferences like the Somerset Folk Harp Festival and in private settings.

 Besides teaching traditional Scottish music on the harp, he also does workshops in composing and arranging.
 Another area of interest for some groups would be his expertise in music therapy—a workshop he can tailor to medical professional as well as harp players (see more information below on this).